akkartik/lines.love/Manual_tests.md

   - no log file; switching to source works

   - run with an unsupported version.
 Error message pops up and waits for a key.
 The app attempts to continue, and doesn't receive the key.
+  - run with a LÖVE v12 release candidate.
+No errors; it is a supported version.
+All tests pass.

 Code loading:
 * run love with directory; text editor runs